bitwiseworks/python-os2/Doc/howto/regex.rst

 assertion) and ``(?:foo)`` is something else (a non-capturing group containing the subexpression ``foo``).

-Python adds an extension syntax to Perl's extension syntax.
+Python supports several of Perl's extensions and adds an extension syntax to Perl's extension syntax.
 If the first character after the question mark is a ``P``, you know that it's an extension that's specific to Python.
-Currently there are two such extensions:
-``(?P<name>...)`` defines a named group, and ``(?P=name)`` is a backreference to a named group.
-If future versions of Perl 5 add similar features using a different syntax, the :mod:`re` module will be changed to support the new syntax, while preserving the Python-specific syntax for compatibility's sake.

 Now that we've looked at the general extension syntax, we can return to the features that simplify working with groups in complex REs.
-Since groups are numbered from left to right and a complex expression may use many groups, it can become difficult to keep track of the correct numbering.
-Modifying such a complex RE is annoying, too: insert a new group near the beginning and you change the numbers of everything that follows it.

-Sometimes you'll want to use a group to collect a part of a regular expression, but aren't interested in retrieving the group's contents.
+Sometimes you'll want to use a group to denote a part of a regular expression, but aren't interested in retrieving the group's contents.
 You can make this fact explicit by using a non-capturing group: ``(?:...)``, where you can replace the ``...`` with any other regular expression. ::